denniskb/spice/README.md

 ![banner by Hans Braxmeier](spices.jpg)

+*You're on the "gather" branch representing our [HPEC 2021](https://bautembach.de/#hpec2021) paper.
+The optimizations implemented here are completely orthogonal to (multi-GPU) Spice but simply haven't been merged back to master yet.*

 # Spice

 Spice (/spaɪk/) is a multi-GPU, time-driven (aka clock-based), general-purpose spiking neural network simulator.
 Its features include: